maicodelphi/gsCompressPDF/README.md

 	PathInput = Full Path of PDF file with extension (eq.
 C:\temp\file.pdf).
 If only the name is provided, gsCompressPDF will look on his own folder for the PDF file.

 	PathOutput = Full Path that compressed file will be write on, with extension.
 If only the name is provided, gsCompressPDF will create a output file on his own folder. (eq.
 C:\temp\file_compressed.pdf)

+	PathLog = Optional parameter.
+Use this if you want to have log files in a diferent folder then /logs.
+The application create one log per file.

-	** If you want to split the original file in multiples files, you can include %d on the output name, so the app create a new file for each page of the input pdf. **
+#### If you want to split the original file in multiples files, you can include %d on the output name, so the app create a new file for each page of the input pdf.

-** Example **
+ Example
 ```
 gsCompressPDF.exe C:/temp/input.pdf output%d.pdf
 ```